Inter-American Development Bank

 Juan Blyde

-Juan S. Blyde is a lead economist in the Trade and Integration Sector of the Inter-American Development Bank (IDB).
-Focused on Latin American countries, Juan’s areas of research have been trade and productivity, trade and labor reallocation, transport costs, and global value chains.
-Juan received his PhD in Economics from the University of Colorado at Boulder and a BS in Economics from Universidad Católica Andrés Bello (Venezuela).
-Prior to joining the IDB, he worked as an economist at the Congressional Economic and Financial Advisory Office of Venezuela and taught international trade at Universidad Católica Andrés Bello.
-Juan’s research has been published in various academic journals such as the Journal of International Economics, Review of International Economics, Empirical Economics, and The World Economy, among others.
+Juan S. Blyde is a Principal Economist in the Integration and Trade Sector of the Inter-American Development Bank (IDB).
+His career has focused on producing and coordinating economic research using empirical evidence to inform the design of public policies in areas related to international trade and economic integration.
+Prior to joining the IDB, he worked as an economist at the Congressional Economic and Financial Advisory Office of Venezuela and taught international trade at Andrés Bello Catholic University.
+Juan holds a Ph.D. in Economics from the University of Colorado at Boulder and a bachelor’s degree in economics from the Andrés Bello Catholic University (Venezuela).
+His work has been published in various academic journals such as Journal of International Economics and Review of International Economics, among others.

 Reader Interactions